cristianastan2/AOES-CLIM670-Assignment2/_episodes/01-Quickstart-Review.md

 2. Select two physics suites that are relevant for the representation of precipitation in the selecsted environment.
 3. Conduct simulations for each possible combination of cases and suites (4 experiments).
 Th elength of the experiment should not exceed 4 days.
 4. Compare the time series of precipitation (mm/day) for all experiments.
-5. For a period with active/suppressed precipitation compare the vertical profiles of each tendency term of specific humidity (q, units: g kg<sup>-1</sup>/day) and temperature (K/day) for all experiments.
+5. For a period with active/suppressed precipitation compare the vertical profiles of each tendency term of specific humidity (q, units: g kg<sup>-1</sup>/day) and temperature (units: K/day) for all experiments.
 6. Discuss similarities and differences you observee when analyzing your simulations.

 **The physics suites and primary schemes supported in CCPP v6.0.0** are listed in the table below adapted from [DTC](https://dtcenter.ucar.edu/GMTB/v6.0.0/sci_doc/allscheme_page.html).